20 Amazing Facts About E.T. the Extra-Terrestrial

-1. The film was initially patched together from different ideas for separate movies.
+1. E.T. was initially patched together from different ideas for separate movies.

-The project was too dark in tone for Spielberg, though, and ultimately, he had Columbia just re-release Close Encounters in a Special Edition with additional scenes.
+The project was too dark in tone for Spielberg, though, and ultimately, he had Columbia just re-release a special edition of Close Encounters that featured additional scenes.
 But he still recognized the potential of a film like Night Skies, so he and screenwriter Melissa Mathison then combined Spielberg’s semi-autobiographical story with the benevolent alien visiting a boy on earth to create E.T.
 The idea of the terrorized family was refashioned as another eventual Spielberg production: Poltergeist.

-2. Mathison’s first draft is the shooting script.
+2. Melissa Mathison’s first draft of E.T. became the shooting script.

-4. Henry Thomas’ improvised audition won him the part of Elliott.
+4. Henry Thomas’s improvised audition for E.T. won him the part of Elliott.

 5. Peter Coyote’s bad audition for Raiders of the Lost Ark got him a part in E.T.